octosoft/octoscan/README.md

 ### Download octoscan from github

-Download the current version of that is in the 'master' branch:
+Download the current version of octoscan that is in the 'master' branch:

 Using curl